 If you comment out the conditional then it works.
 Problem is that this is nowhere to set a secure websocket I could find in any template, but even worse is that the template can override the sunstone-server.conf setting of wss only, which a user should never be able to override.
 Period. "yes," perhaps since it is not strict.
 But an only case set by an admin should be enforced.

 With the template conditional commented out, it actually checks the configuration setting defined for vnc in sunstone-server.conf

 #limit to yes,no options

 session[:vnc_wss] = (wss true || wss "yes" || wss == "only" ?

 If this conditional for the template, which I have no documentation for and frankly shouldn't exist, is fixed then the web based VNC will work with natively as long as a valid certificate is provided, with no issues for SSL proxy, native SSL, and no having to disable web sockets protections.

-#12 Updated by Jimb0 Hon1nbo about 6 years ago
+#12 Updated by Jimb0 Hon1nbo over 6 years ago

 Forgot Chrome test instructions: